I-am-ShahriarKabir/ur5_project/README_2.md

             The UR5 robot is spawned and controlled via the sine-wave commands.

         **Data Collector Node:**
+           a.
 Joint states are being recorded in a file named joint_data.csv (created in the node’s working directory, typically in the package’s src  folder since cwd="node" is used).
+           b.
 If a camera is available and publishing on /camera/image_raw, a window titled "Camera View" will open displaying the feed.
+           c.
 Real-time Visualization:
                 rqt_plot is launched and plots the first element of the /joint_states/position array (i.e., the position of the first joint) in real time.
+           d.
 CSV File:
                 You can open joint_data.csv to inspect the logged joint states.